 Overall, a ferret’s bendiness is part of what makes them unique and special.
 It enables them to be great hunters, climbers, and playful pets.
 Understanding their abilities and limitations can help you provide a safe and stimulating environment for your ferret to explore and enjoy.

-More to Explore: Are Ferrets Illegal?
+More to Explore: What Countries Do Ferrets Live In?

 Common Health Problems that Result from Ferrets’ Bending Abilities